7 reasons why I want my first Mother’s Day to be in the Netherlands

 2. Dutch children have independence

 My Dutch kid would be raised to be independent.
-Dutch children learn to speak up and speak frankly, and they learn about reproductive health early.
+Dutch children learn to speak up and speak frankly.
+They also learn about reproductive health early.

-One must only watch the Lentekriebels episode from De Luizenmoeder to get a hilarious perspective on the debate about teaching kids sexual health — which really should not be as controversial an issue to cover as parts of my home country sometimes make it out to be.
+One must only watch the Lentekriebels episode from De Luizenmoeder to get a hilarious perspective on the debate about teaching kids about the birds and the bees, which should not be as controversial as they make it out to be in my home country, the USA.

-(Although I do secretly look forward to cycling in a bakfiets with a kid, or maybe a few pet bunnies if no kids, in cargo).
-The list could go on.
+Having said that, I do secretly look forward to cycling in a bakfiets with a kid or two.
+How gezellig.

 3. Children learn multiple languages in the Netherlands